Quentin Wallop, 10th Earl of Portsmouth: Career

 In June 1984, on his father’s death, Quentin Wallop became his grandfather’s heir, and on his grandfather’s death in September 1984 he succeeded him as Earl of Portsmouth and as owner of the estate in Hampshire.
 From 1987 until 2002, he was a non-executive director of the Grainger Trust, whose principal activity is property investment and trading and which in 1998 was reported to have made £8.4 million on a turnover of £44 million.
 As of 1999, he owned 16.55% of the equity, making him the firm's largest shareholder.

-He took his seat as a hereditary peer in the House of Lords, but rarely spoke there.
+He took his seat as an hereditary peer in the House of Lords, but rarely spoke there.

-A supporter of hunting, Portsmouth was Chairman of the Hampshire branch of the Game Conservancy Trust from 2001 to 2005.
+A supporter of hunting, Wallop was Chairman of the Hampshire branch of the Game Conservancy Trust from 2001 to 2005.
 He is a Liveryman of the Worshipful Company of Fishmongers, President of the Basingstoke Conservative Association, patron of the Hampshire branch of the British Red Cross, and churchwarden of St Andrew's Church, Farleigh Wallop.

-In 1988, Portsmouth helped to fund £376,000 of the legal expenses of Nikolai Tolstoy in defending his libel case against Lord Aldington.
+In 1988, Wallop helped to fund £376,000 of the legal expenses of Nikolai Tolstoy in defending his libel case against Lord Aldington.
 He also helped fund the legal expenses of Neil Hamilton in defending his libel case against Mohammed Al-Fayed.